zwnq/zwnq/README.md

 # Hi! 👋

 I am *@zwnq* or formally, **Gil Andrew**.
-I am a fresh computer science graduate from the Philippines! :philippines:
+I am a Software Engineer from the Philippines! :philippines:

 👀 I’m interested in:

-- Full-Stack Development
 - Software Engineering
+- Artificial Intelligence and Machine Learning
 - Data Science and Analytics
-- Artificial Intelligence and Machine Learning

 🧐 I’m currently learning:

-- A LOT OF THINGS
+- Rust
+- Vue 3
+- Axum
+- Leptos

 ⚡️ I’m currently working on:

-- Online courses, certifications, and bootcamps through DataCamp, Coursera, Khan Academy, LinkedIn Learning, and more!
+- A proper portfolio website!
+- Spring Boot projects with Vue!
+- Axum and Leptos
+- Using Rust for AI and ML

 📫 How to reach me:

 - ***(unavailable for now)***